 Where the location, size, character, form and function of the works has been defined through previous studies and investigations that have either formed part of the client's normal business practices or have been the subject of previous separate assignments by the same or another Service Provider, the remuneration can be determined using these guidelines based on the cost of the works.
-This provides a convenient way to express the fee payable if the value of the work and the related extent of the services to be provided is somewhat uncertain.
+This provides a convenient way to express the fee payable if the cost of the works and the related extent of the services to be provided is somewhat uncertain.

-Once the Client and Service Provider have agreed on a mutually acceptable definition of the scope of work, the required services have been clearly defined and an appropriate total fee has been agreed, then the Client and Service Provider should agree on commercial terms that set out the timing of deliverables and related payments as well as the method of payment that seeks to balance Service Provider cash flow and Client risk.
+Once the client and consulting engineer have agreed on a mutually acceptable definition of the scope of work, the required services have been clearly defined and an appropriate total fee has been agreed, then the Client and consulting engineer should agree on commercial terms that set out the timing of deliverables and related payments as well as the method of payment that seeks to balance consulting engineer cash flow and client risk.

-This GUIDELINE has been produced as a basis for negotiation to assist the Client and Consulting Engineer in achieving a fair remuneration for the services provided.
-The intention of this document is also to ensure that the Client understands the risks associated with agreeing to pay a Service Provider too low or too high a fee.
-However it remains the prerogative of the Client and Service Provider to negotiate a fee for the services to be provided.
+This GUIDELINE has been produced as a basis for negotiation to assist the client and consulting engineer in achieving a fair remuneration for the services provided.
+The intention of this document is also to ensure that the client understands the risks associated with agreeing to pay a consulting engineer too low or too high a fee.
+However, it remains the prerogative of the client and consulting engineer to negotiate a fee for the services to be provided.
+This guideline should not be seen as a starting point from which to try to discount fees to the extent that the consulting engineer's remuneration becomes insufficient to attend to all aspects of the services that are required to the detriment of the project.
+This guideline rather provides an indication of the range of fees that will normally be required to ensure fair remuneration and also gives some indication of factors that would require higher or lower fees that can be negotiated on the basis of mutual trust.

-ECSA acknowledges that many Clients who may appoint Engineers to undertake certain work, do not have the background and experience in similar engineering projects.
-This Guideline is intended to assist in such circumstances and to contribute to sound business relationships and mutual confidence and respect between Clients and practitioners in the engineering profession.
+ECSA acknowledges that many clients who may appoint consulting engineers to undertake certain work, may not have the background and experience on similar engineering projects.
+This Guideline is intended to assist in such circumstances and to contribute to sound business relationships and mutual confidence and respect between clients and consulting engineers.

-It remains the prerogative of the Client and Engineer to utilise this document as a basis for their negotiation or to utilise any another means to reach an agreement on the fee and services offered.
-The principle is that the parties can, with confidence, agree on a realistic fee that will ensure the Engineer is paid appropriately to deliver a sound professional service, where the result is appropriately optimized to provide an acceptable life cycle cost which delivers value for money.
+It remains the prerogative of the client and consulting engineer to utilise this document as a basis for their negotiation or to utilise any another means to reach an agreement on the fee and services offered.
+The principle is that the parties can, with confidence, agree on a realistic fee that will ensure the consulting engineer is paid appropriately to deliver a sound professional service, where the result is appropriately optimized to provide an acceptable life cycle cost that delivers value for money.

-The Engineering Council seeks to ensure that, in the interest of public health and safety and the promotion of a healthy and sustainable environment for all citizens of the country, unrealistically low or high fees for engineering services are avoided while maintaining free and open competition among professionals with similar skills and competence.
+The Engineering Council seeks to ensure that, in the interest of public health and safety and the promotion of a healthy and sustainable environment for all citizens of the country, unrealistically low or high fees for professional engineering services are avoided while maintaining free and open competition among professionals with similar skills and competence.
 In this way the Council seeks to: